lazureykis/borsh_serializer/README.md

 {person, ""} = Borsh.decode(bindata, Person)
 ```

-For complex data types take a look at [Metaplex Metadata schema](https://github.com/lazureykis/borsh_serializer/blob/master/test/support/metaplex_models.ex) I used for tests.
+For a complex example, take a look at [Metaplex Metadata schema](https://github.com/lazureykis/borsh_serializer/blob/master/test/support/metaplex_schema.ex) I used for tests.

 ## Data Types

-To define schema you must implement `borsch_schema/0` method which returns a list of field definitions.
+To define a schema, you must implement `borsh_schema/0` method, which returns a list of field definitions.
 Each field definition is a tuple `{:field_name, :field_type}`.

 Supported data types with examples: